 Recognized, unrecognized utterances and errors in dialogs

-This widget reports on the dialogs that users had with the voice assistant.
+This widget reports on the dialogs that users had with the AI assistant.

 To see all dialogs for a specific user, in the Users with dialogs widget, select the user line.